 - A few of the Minnesota egg farms and production companies you might recognize include Sparboe, Michael Foods Egg Products, Rembrandt Foods, Land O’Lakes, Cargill Kitchen Solutions, Mendelson Egg Company, Baer Brothers and Luoma Egg Ranch.

-- The production eggs is valued at nearly $168 million annually.
+- Minnesota’s egg production is valued at nearly $170 million annually.

 How do I know which chicken to select when I’m at the grocery store?